Taxpoynt Docs

 - Multi-tenant scoping is enforced by

-organizationId+environmentId(sandbox vs production) across reads/writes. - RBAC is enforced for protected operations (SI/AP access, callbacks, replay, configuration).
+organizationId+environmentId(sandbox vs production) across reads/writes; PostgreSQL row-level-security policies are additionally provisioned as defense-in-depth with a staged enforcement rollout. - RBAC is enforced for protected operations (SI/AP access, callbacks, replay, configuration); global API rate limiting and a strict CORS origin allowlist protect the perimeter.

 - Per-environment configuration separates sandbox from production and prevents cross-tenant access; connector flags are scoped per environment.